shuozhixu/FYRE2024/README.md

 Once all LAMMPS are finished, make three 3D plots.

 The first plot uses all data based on the first seven potentials (i.e., from Cu1 to Cu7).
-In this plot, let the _x_ axis be the void size, the _y_ axis be the ISFE, and the _z_ axis be the yield strength.
+In this plot, let the _x_ axis be the void size, the _y_ axis be the ISFE, and the _z_ axis be the critical pressure.
 There should be 224 data points in total.

 The second plot uses all data based on the remaining four potentials (i.e., from Cu31 to Cu34).
-In this plot, let the _x_ axis be the void size, the _y_ axis be the USFE, and the _z_ axis be the yield strength.
+In this plot, let the _x_ axis be the void size, the _y_ axis be the USFE, and the _z_ axis be the critical pressure.
 There should be 128 data points in total.

 The third plot uses all data based on the eleven potentials (i.e., from Cu1 to Cu34).
-In this plot, let the _x_ axis be the void size, the _y_ axis be the mean surface energy among {100}, {110}, and {111} planes, and the _z_ axis be the yield strength.
+In this plot, let the _x_ axis be the void size, the _y_ axis be the mean surface energy among {100}, {110}, and {111} planes, and the _z_ axis be the critical pressure.
 There should be 352 data points in total.

 Alternatively, we may create _N_ combinatorial parameters that involve ISFE, USFE, and/or mean surface energy, e.g., the ratio of ISFE to USFE (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or the difference between USFE and mean surface energy, and then use each of them as the _y_ axis in third plot.